Stakeholder Business Thrives Tripartite Thought and Action Works

 It is very hard to determine the precise total number of cooperatives in the US, but the best estimate I have come across is 40,000.
 This number is hardly surprising, when you know that there are over 7,000 credit unions alone (they are structurally coops).

 It’s very likely that many consumers don’t even notice that brands like Land ‘O Lakes, Ocean Spray and Cabot Creamery are all coops.
-The ag and food sector have thousands of coops across the nation.
+The agriculture and food sector have thousands of coops across the nation.
 Retail is strongly represented, especially in the grocery sector.
 In the South Piggly Wiggly is a major coop supermarket chain.
 ACE Hardware stores, a coop, have annual sales of more than $6 billion.

 I myself was a Board member of the Brattleboro Food Coop in Vermont, some years ago.
 It has 8,000 shareholders and the coop has sales of over $20m in a town of not much over 10 thousand in a county of less than 50,000.
 Now I live in Texas and get my domestic electricity from an electric coop.
 It is one example of the third of all electric companies in the US that are coops.
 The Pedernales Electric Coop was founded by Lyndon Johnson in 1938 and the present CEO is a woman—she leads a business of well over 350,000 customers.
 The largest electricity coop in the US, with operating revenues of more than $600 million, PEC has the community woven into the very fabric of the cooperative.
 Stakeholder business thrives.